How old do I have to be to race a Formula Vee

 Can I lease a Vee for racing rather than buying one outright

-Yes, many car owners lease their cars out for practice days, license driver observation days, race meetings, and even full seasons of racing.
+Yes, a few car owners lease their cars out for practice days, license driver observation days, race meetings, and even full seasons of racing.
 See the classifieds page or contact your state secretary for more information on current leasing possibilities in your state.

 Is Formula Vee a good step into circuit racing from Karting